daddykev/stardust-distro/blueprint.md

 Stardust Distro is built on Firebase (Google Cloud Platform), a strategic choice that provides:
 - **Managed Authentication**: Enterprise-grade auth with zero configuration
 - **Auto-scaling Infrastructure**: Handles growth from 1 to 1M+ users automatically
 - **Global CDN**: Content delivery at edge locations worldwide
 - **Serverless Functions**: Pay only for what you use, no idle servers
 - **Real-time Database**: Live updates across all connected clients
 - **99.95% Uptime SLA**: Google's infrastructure reliability

 While the codebase is 100% open source (MIT License) and theoretically portable, it's optimized for Firebase's ecosystem to deliver a production-ready platform from day one.
-Firebase's generous free tier supports small to medium labels, with predictable pay-as-you-go pricing for larger operations.

 ## Development Status